School of Bias

 Custom interactive elements

-The platform uses custom-built interactive components throughout its lessons, including animated visualisations, and interactive scenarios, each designed to make a specific behavioural concept tangible and engaging.
-These were built from scratch for each lesson rather than pulled from an existing library, because the concept being taught determined what the interaction needed to do.
+Every lesson uses custom-built interactive components, from animated visualisations to playable scenarios, each designed to make a specific concept tangible.
+I built them from scratch because the concept being taught determined what each interaction needed to do.

 School of Bias interactive component